aerospike/aerospike-client-go/README.md

 ### Tools

 A variety of clones of original tools are provided in the [`tools`](tools) directory.
-They show how to use more advanced features of the library to reimplement the same functionality in a more concise way.
+They show how to use more advanced features of the library to re-implement the same functionality in a more concise way.

 <a name="Benchmarks"></a>
 ## Benchmarks